WesSec/LSDB_archiver/readme.md

 You can find the set id by browsing lsdb.nl, searching for a set and look in the URL, eg:
 `lsdb.nl/set/**3052**/noisecontrollers-emporium-2008-31-05-08`

-you can set force_mp3 to true in the config.ini file.
+You can set force_mp3 to true in the config.ini file.
 This way the software tries to convert the audio file to mp3 (when it's downloaded in m4a or something), no guarantees tho.

 Works with the following services:
 - Mixcloud